All About Virtual Power Plants (VPPs)

 Me posing with my Powerwall

 Over a full year, Tesla charged my battery with 1,100 kWh from the grid and discharged 380 kWh from my battery into the grid.
+This means they were often charging my battery with grid power before my solar had a chance to charge it, just so it would be fully charged in case they wanted to discharge it later.
 So my battery went through about 100 more cycles than if I wasn’t on their VPP.
-I guesstimate the cost to me of the extra wear and tear at $200.
+This resulted in me paying for grid electricity I didn’t need and extra battery wear and tear.

 So would I recommend one of the current VPPs to a solar power system owner who wants a battery but can’t justify it at current prices?